palpen/ProgrammingNotes/git.md

 Similarly, from the master branch, you can switch to your newly created branch using the same command above:

     git checkout <branch-name>

+## Various ways to `git diff`
+__Examples below draw from EXAMPLES section of `git diff --help`__

+Checking your working tree
+`git diff`: compare index with working tree
+`git diff --cached`: compare staged (index) with most recent commit (HEAD) `git diff HEAD`: compare most recent commit (HEAD) with all changes (shows difference between working tree or index and HEAD); what you would be committing if you run "git commit -a"

+Comparing with arbitrary commits
+`git diff test`: instead of using the tip of the current branch, compare with the tip of "test" branch `git diff HEAD -- ./test.txt`: compare most recent commit (HEAD) with any changes in test.txt `git diff HEAD^ HEAD`: compare the version before the last commit and the last commit

+Comparing branches
+`git diff topic master`: compare between the tips of the topic and the master branches `git diff topic..master`: same as above
+`git diff topic...master`: changes that occurred on the master branch since when the topic branch was started off it.

 ## Credential Caching